 Can you sleep with a dental bridge in?

-We recommend that patients remove their dental bridge before going to bed.
-This gives their muscles the opportunity to rest and take a break.
+We recommend that patients remove their dental bridges before going to bed.
+This allows their muscles to rest and take a break.
 It also gives patients time to clean their appliances.

 Can a tooth get an infection under a bridge?